10 Common Types of Eating Disorders

 The following is a brief description of the different types of eating disorders:

 - Anorexia Nervosa is defined by dramatic weight loss and difficulty maintaining a body weight that is appropriate for age, height, and builds.
 Anorexia is often characterized by a preoccupation with weight, dieting, food, and excessive exercise.

 - Bulimia Nervosa is characterized as the consumption of a large amount of food, also known as bingeing, followed by purging.
 Purging refers to the attempt of getting rid of the food consumed by self-induced vomiting, laxative use, etc.

 - Binge Eating Disorder is defined as the frequent and recurring consumption of a large amount of food in a short period of time.
-There is also a sense of loss of control in relationship to the amount food consumed.
+There is also a sense of loss of control in relation to the amount of food consumed.

 - Otherwise Specified Feeding Disorder (OSFED) is characterized by an individual who presents with an atypical presentation of another specified eating disorder.
 An example of this would be an individual who meets all of the criteria for Anorexia except that their weight remains within or above normal range despite significant weight loss.

 - Avoidant Restrictive Food Intake Disorder (ARFID) is a feeding disorder in which the consumption of certain foods is limited based on texture, smell, taste, or past negative experiences with food.
 There may also be a fear of vomiting or choking.